Advanced Finance

 However, it is very important to distinguish between promised and expected yields.

-Suppose Giacomo GmbH offers a 5% 1-year note, emitted at par (), with a risk-free rate .
+Suppose Giacomo GmbH offers a 5% 1-year note, issued at par (), with a risk-free rate .

 Consider also that, unfortunately, Giacomo has a chance of default and only pay .